 Something is in the air and water that is NOT GOOD.
 More than one thing.
 That’s what we’re trying to figure out, actually.
 That’s what Paul’s trying to figure out.
 Using himself as an experiment to see if he can determine what would possibly heal the multitudes down there who are “not sick,” according to BP and the courts which would no doubt side with them.
 Paul wants to detox with Gerson Therapy and make a complete turnaround to show others that it can be done.

-You know why I think that is?
-Well … ::looks around:: … I’m only an ARMCHAIR NATUROPATH.
-I’m not licensed to give ANY medical advice and I am TALKING OUT MY ASS.
+You know why we think that is?
+Well … ::looks around:: … we’re only an armchair naturopath.
+We’re not licensed to give ANY medical advice and we are talking out our ass here.
 Okay?
 You voluntarily assume the risk or serious injury or death just by reading this next passage:

-Also: I’m NOT saying the “Gulf Blue Plague” is what Paul Doom has.
-I’m not sure about that one, and I’m not a doctor.
-I’m not privy to his medical records, and the Synthia thing is beside the point.
+Also: We’re NOT saying the “Gulf Blue Plague” is what Paul Doom has.
+We’re not sure about that one, as we don’t have a medical degree.
+We are not privy to his medical records, and the Synthia thing is beside the point.
 Paul is definitely sick from swimming in the Gulf waters and eating seafood.
 The Doom family are only aware that they are ALL poisoned with unacceptable levels of oil-and-Corexit-related symptoms because their son is symptomatic to the verge … and because they’ve all been tested.

-What if that synthetic bacteria had spent this past year being sprayed by our military’s planes in ungodly amounts over the Gulf, sucked up into the clouds, rained down with the Alcanivorax borkumensis onto American grasses and GMO corn-feed fields, eaten by our feed animals, and absorbed through the wounds in their skin, while they are pumped full of hormones and antibiotics and stuffed into crowded pens and eventually packaged in petroleum-based products for us to purchase in big-box stores across this fair and balanced land?
+What if that synthetic bacteria had spent this past year being sprayed, along with Corexit, by our military’s planes in ungodly amounts over the Gulf, had sucked up into the clouds, rained down with the Alcanivorax borkumensis onto American grasses and GMO corn-feed fields, eaten by our feed animals, and absorbed through the wounds in their skin?
+Meanwhile, as an aside, these cows are are pumped full of hormones and antibiotics and stuffed into crowded pens and eventually packaged in petroleum-based products for us to purchase in big-box stores across this fair and balanced land?

 Blech, all the vegetarians must be pleased with themselves about now.
-I can’t quite get there, me.
-Type O negative hunter-gatherer supergenes requiring blood protein — that’s my meatsack.
-So, a capsule’s worth of turmeric in water with raw apple cider vinegar every day should allow me to eat bacon and brie for at least a while longer.
+We can’t quite get there.
+Type O negative hunter-gatherer supergenes requiring blood protein — that’s our meatsack.
+So, a capsule’s worth of turmeric in water with raw apple cider vinegar every day should allow us to eat bacon and brie for at least a while longer.

 Could a hybrid Franken-plague be coming?
 To match the crop failures we might expect this year, since the Oilpocalypse cut off the Loop Current and messed up the world’s weather?
 With the coldest winters on record from Scandinavia to Egypt in 2010-2011, and tornadoes kicking off that giant whooshing sound in the middle of the country?
 Could we be in for a new Dustbowl, as this article suggests, but now with added Franken-staph?